 Please always let your teacher know, if you are pregnant.
 You can always send an email (as you might not want the whole world to know, in the early days)

 Our teachers are happy to modify postures to accommodate your growing belly as your pregnancy progresses to ensure the comfort and safety of you and your baby.

 Choose which style to practice by how you are feeling.
 If you feel energetic, come and flow.
 If you feel nausea, maybe skip the planks, and join a slow paced yin class instead.

 Viola is the lucky mother of two children.
 She practiced yoga all the way through both pregnancies, giving her great practical experience, to back up the theories.

 Although we are ‘spiritual’ yogis, we teach non-religious yoga, with an emphasis on its physical benefits.
 We hope students will be inspired to learn more about the philosophy behind yoga and meditation.

 Yes we are.
 Please get in touch with us if you require a quote.

 Can I bring my young child to a class?

-Unfortunately not.
+You can bring your children to the strength and conditioning classes with Sophie Velitsianos.
+All other classes you cannot bring your child.
 Although we empathise and recognise that it may hinder you being able to attend a class, when you really need it, there are insurance issues to take into account.
 We attempt to be accommodating to our students who may be experiencing anxiety and needing a safe space to 'let go'.
 We have found that having another participant's young child present, can affect their ability to relax.
 Please keep an eye out for our 'Kids Yoga' classes.